Skip to main content

 For example, if EUR/USD has stalled at 1.0920 three times in recent weeks, that level is a meaningful resistance zone.
 A trader who sees price approach 1.0920 again might place a sell limit at 1.0918 with a stop at 1.0950 and target at 1.0820.
 If resistance holds and the price declines to 1.0820, the trade produces about $980 profit on a standard lot with $320 risk, close to 1:3 risk-reward.

 In copy trading, resistance levels inform many of the master strategy's short entries.
-SteadyFlowFX's 9 algorithms identify resistance zones as part of their setup logic across the 8 currency pairs traded.
-The verified Myfxbook 1.73 profit factor reflects the contribution of high-probability short entries at resistance.
-When a subscriber sees sell signals at specific price levels, it often reflects the strategy's assessment that resistance is likely to hold.
-Understanding resistance helps subscribers follow the strategy's logic and see why entries cluster at certain key levels.
+SteadyFlowFX's 9 algorithms identify resistance zones across the 8 currency pairs, and the 1.73 profit factor in the verified Myfxbook record partly reflects high-probability entries at these levels.
+Understanding resistance helps subscribers follow the strategy's logic rather than questioning why sell signals appear at specific price points.

 Related Terms